Pelody/City-Mesh-Network-of-IoT/README.md

 * Upon receiving the data, the Raspberry Pi processes it using the Fast API framework within the Archethought RSP System.
 * Fast API interprets the data, extracts relevant information, and prepares it for storage.

-### 7. Data Storage in MongoDB
+### 7. Data Storage in cloud MongoDB
-* The processed sound data is securely stored in MongoDB, a versatile NoSQL database residing on the Raspberry Pi.
+* The processed sound data is securely stored in Cloud MongoDB, a versatile NoSQL database residing on the Raspberry Pi.
 * MongoDB's flexible structure and high-performance capabilities enable efficient storage and retrieval of sound data for further analysis.

 ### 8. Cloud Integration and Analysis
-* Sound data stored in MongoDB is seamlessly integrated with cloud services for comprehensive analysis and visualization.
+* Sound data stored in cloud MongoDB is seamlessly integrated with cloud services for comprehensive analysis and visualization.
 * Cloud-based tools and algorithms are employed to extract insights and patterns from the collected sound data, facilitating informed decision-making and monitoring of environmental conditions.

 ## Conclusion